-While they may have suffered a surprise defeat in the Champions League, Barcelona have completely dominated Spanish football this season.
+While they may have suffered a surprise defeat in the Champions League, Barcelona completely dominated Spanish football in 2017-18.

 Barca have already claimed the Copa del Rey, courtesy of a stunning 5-0 display against Sevilla in Madrid.